 She then confirms her spot on the trip the next day.

-But then changes her mind the morning after.
+But unfortunately she changes her mind the morning after.

 KESEENA (via Dave Zhou)

-When she decided to extend her stay in NYC for an extra few days, she and I ended up meeting for a quick coffee for 30 minutes during an afternoon before she would catch her overnight bus to DC.
+However, this mutual friend then decided to extend her stay in NYC for an extra few days, so we ended up meeting for a quick 30 minute-coffee in the afternoon before she had to catch her overnight bus to DC.
 I would tease her for leaving NYC so soon before trying shisha with me at my favorite bar.
 Her name is Keseena.

 Later that evening after meeting another friend for dinner, I get a message from Keseena that she had missed her bus and needed an emergency place to crash.
 I obliged and in the course of having her rendezvou’ing with me, we would also run into the friend I had dinner with again in another part of the city (and her friend by extension, who would mention during this crazy shitshow of a coincidence that he had just hung out with Jenn — another monsooner, former partner, and former guide who went on our Spring 2015 Route 66 Road Trip, Spring 2015 Extreme South America trip, and the August 2015 Baltic Crescent trip — one hour earlier).